-Health insurance often pays for genetic counseling.
 Genetic testing (cancer gene panel) typically costs from $250 to $400 and is often covered by insurance.
-In many cases, health insurance covers genetic testing when it is recommended by a genetic counselor or doctor.
+In many cases, health insurance covers genetic testing when it is recommended by a doctor.
+Your doctor can write a referral for genetic testing if you're eligible.
 A benefits investigation is typically run by the testing laboratory to determine coverage for a genetic test from a health insurance company.
 Different companies have different policies.
 Some cover certain tests but not others.
-As with most healthcare services, you might need to pay for some of the cost.
+As with most health care services, you might need to pay for some of the cost.
 If the cost is too high, you might be notified before testing is completed and can cancel testing at no charge to you.

 Can my insurance company discriminate against me based on my results?

 The Genetic Information Nondiscrimination Act of 2008 (GINA) protects you and your genetic information from being used (in a company with 15 or more employees) in employment decisions and when determining your eligibility for medical insurance.
 This helps ensure that you can pursue genetic testing and medical care as well as participate in clinical research without fear of having that information used against you or your family members.
 Be aware that GINA does not protect you against discrimination in the purchase of life, disability or long-term care insurance.
 Learn more about GINA and protection against genetic discrimination.

 Should I just use a direct-to-consumer at-home test?